Tech-at-DU/React-Redux-Tetris-Tutorial/P06-Controls/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-Tetris has a couple controls.
+Tetris has a couple of controls.
 Blocks can be moved left, right, and down.
 They can also be rotated.

 The original game used a joystick and button.
 This game will use four buttons.